Dodoooh/brother_ql_app/README.md

 - **🖼 Image Printing**: Upload and print images effortlessly to create visually appealing labels.

+- **📱 QR Code Generation**: Create and print QR codes for URLs, contact information, or any text data.

+- **🔀 Combined Layouts**: Print text and QR codes together with customizable positioning.
+- **👁️ Live Preview**: See how your labels will look before printing for all label types.

 - **⚙️ Custom Settings**: Fine-tune font size, label size, and text alignment to match your specific needs.

 - **🔗 API Support**: Seamlessly integrate with external systems like Home Assistant ❤️ via a comprehensive, documented API.

 - **🖨 Multiple Printer Support**: Control multiple printers simultaneously via the API, enabling the use of different label sizes and configurations for various tasks.

+- **🔄 Printer Keep Alive**: Prevent your printer from shutting down with the keep alive feature.

 - **📱 Responsive Design**: Enjoy a smooth user experience on desktop, tablet, and smartphone devices.